gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 )
 ```

-After you save the file, you should see the contact page and be able to link between it and the homepage.
+After you save the file, you should see the contact page and be able to follow the link to the homepage.

 <video controls="controls" loop="true">
   <source type="video/mp4" src="./10-linking-between-pages.mp4"></source>